App Development Glossary

 ETL (Extract, Transform, Load)

-ETL stands for Extract, Transform, Load, representing the three fundamental phases of data integration.
-The ETL process extracts data from source systems, transforms it into a consistent, usable format, and loads it into target systems such as data warehouses, data lakes, or analytical platforms.
+ETL stands for Extract, Transform, Load - a three-step process that moves data from source systems, reshapes it into a consistent format, and loads it into a destination such as a data warehouse.
+ETL pipelines make scattered data clean, consistent and ready for analysis.

 F